rse/slideshow-forecast/README.md

 Usage
 -----

+First, start your presentation application and load your slideset.
+Ensure that in the slide notes you provide the number of required statements.
-Run the program on the Command-Line Interface (CLI) via:
+Then run Slideshow-Forecast on the Command-Line Interface (CLI) via:

     $ slideshow-forecast
       [--program powerpoint|keynote]